 The Pirates would win the game thanks to Clemente’s 3,000th hit.
 After the game, Clemente, a private person, simply said, “I dedicate this hit to the fans of Pittsburgh.
 They have been wonderful.
 And to the people back home in Puerto Rico.”
 The Pirates gave Clemente the last three games of the season off to rest his feet before the playoffs, which would be his last.

-On December 23, 1972, a 6.2 magnitude earthquake hit the capital city of Nicaragua, Managua.
+On December 23, 1972, a 6.2 magnitude earthquake hit Managua, the capital city of Nicaragua.
 Ten thousand people were killed.
 Seventy-five percent of the city was destroyed, including 90 percent of the homes.
-President Anastasio Somoza Debayle sent out a call for relief.
+Dictator Anastasio Somoza Debayle sent out a call for relief.
 Among those that responded were baseball legend, Roberto Clemente.